NETWAYS/ansible-collection-elasticstack/docs/role-logstash.md

 * `community.general` collection

 You need to have the Elastic Repos configured on your system.
-You can use our [role](https://github.com/widhalmt/ansible-role-elastic-repos) for that but you don't have to.
+You can use our [role](./role-repos.md)

 If you want to use the default pipeline configuration you need to have `git` available.